sipsorcery-org/sipsorcery/README.md

 Video processing — and encoding in particular — is generally the bottleneck in most real-time communications libraries.
 The original goal of the SIPSorcery library was to support 1080p video at 30 frames per second.

-In June 2026, the new SIPSorcery.Cli tool was conceived to test various SIP, ICE, WebRTC, and benchmarking scenarios.
+In June 2026, the new SIPSorcery.Diagnostics tool (the `sipsorcery-diags` command) was conceived to test various SIP, ICE, WebRTC, and benchmarking scenarios.
 The benchmarking has revealed that, thanks to the capabilities of the [FFmpeg](https://ffmpeg.org/) project (and the various libraries it in turn wraps), the SIPSorcery library running on a typical Windows machine with the H264 video codec is capable of processing 4K video at over 30fps and 1080p at over 100fps.

 Sample test results are shown below.